No Credit? There’s an App for That!

 Sanchez advises his 20-something-year-old clients to budget and remain aware of discretionary spending limits by automating their investing and saving activity.
 “Once everything is automated and savings are sufficient, the client can comfortably spend what’s in their checking account every month after they have established a six-month emergency fund,” he says.

 To make budgeting a permanent part of his clients’ financial lives, Sanchez advises them to establish automatic, recurring transfers from their checking account and have them directly deposited to their savings account, brokerage account, or 401(k) plan, or else automatically make a payment toward credit card balances or car loans.
 “This will help hold you accountable to saving and investing goals and lead to true behavioral change,” Sanchez says.

 The Grain Power: Building Credit From Scratch

 So how can you build credit without a credit card or with no credit history?
 And how do you do it simply?
 A group of people in the financial services technology (or fintech) industry recently got together to tackle just that.
 They want to help prevent people from getting into situations like those of Meehan Brown, Julio, and Debbie.

 Grain is a U.S. fintech startup that wants to replace the credit card.
-They’re challenging the notion that debit and revolving credit need to be distinct, isolated products.
-Instead, they think that one should inform the other.
+It’s challenging the notion that debit and revolving credit need to be distinct, isolated products.
+Instead, the company thinks that one should inform the other.
 Grain is a good match for people who want to build their credit without ever having to take action or think about.

 “It has become increasingly difficult to access affordable credit,” says Christian-Robert Joseph, Grain’s chief executive officer.
 “And building good credit over time can be a daunting task that requires a lot of time and energy.
-Using AI, Grain makes credit more accessible, affordable, and dynamic so you can continuously build credit without thinking about it, and most importantly, without a credit card.”
+Using AI [artificial intelligence], Grain makes credit more accessible, affordable, and dynamic so you can continuously build credit without thinking about it, and most importantly, without a credit card.”